-You’ve heard it many times - Blackjack is a Casino game that has the best odds.
+You’ve heard it many times - Blackjack is one of the Casino games with the best odds.

 But what does it really mean?

-In a nutshell, when played correctly, Blackjack has the lowest House edge of all Casino games.
+In a nutshell, when played correctly, Blackjack hasone of the lowest house edges of all Casino games.

 Emphasis on played correctly.